 Upon completion of this course, student will learn to use practice management software which incorporates meaningful use in today's electronic health records.
-Through its use, the student will enhance their working knowledge to fully understand how electronic health records are used in today's physician's offices in the reception and clinical areas.
+Through its use, the student will enhance their working knowledge to fully understand how electronic health records are used in today's physician's offices in the reception area.
+The student will learn the components of an office visit note, create, and add an addendum, how to edit a face sheet, modify immunizations record, view patient's lab graphs, create excuse notes, change charts and create a routine slip.
 The student will learn how to enter, edit and delete charges, payments and other financial information on the patient ledger.
 They will also learn how to electronically submit clean, corrected and appealed claims.
-[Prerequisites: MT100, AP100, AP101, INS100, & COM100]
+[Prerequisites: PDMT100, MT100, AP100 and AP101]

-EMT100 Preparatory
+EMT100 PREPARATORY

-Upon completion of this course, students will familiarize themselves to the introductory aspects of emergency medical care.
-Topics covered include the Emergency Medical Services system, roles and responsibilities of the EMT-Basic, quality improvement, and medical direction.
+Upon completion of this subject, the EMT-Basic candidate will familiarize themselves to the introductory aspects of emergency medical care.
 The EMT-Basic will also cover the emotional aspects of emergency care, stress management, introduction to Critical Incident Stress Debriefing (CISD), scene safety, body substance isolation (BSI), personal protection equipment (PPE), and safety precautions that can be taken prior to performing the role of an EMT-Basic.
-The student will explores the scope of practice, ethical responsibilities, advance directives, consent, refusals, abandonment, negligence, duty to act, confidentiality, and special situations such as organ donors and crime scenes.
 Medical/legal and ethical issues are vital elements of the EMT-Basic's daily life.
-This course will also enhance the EMT -Basic's knowledge of the human body.
-A brief overview of body systems, anatomy, physiology and topographic anatomy will be given in this session.
-Teaches assessing and recording of a patient's vital signs and a SAMPLE history.
-The EMT-Basic will be knowledgeable of body mechanics, lifting and carrying techniques, principles of moving patients, and an overview of equipment.
-Practical skills of lifting and moving will also be developed during this lesson.
-[Prerequisite: CPR Certification (BLS)]
+This course will also enhance the EMT -Basic's knowledge of the human body and allows a brief overview of body systems.
+The EMT-Basic will be knowledgeable of body mechanics and an overview of equipment.
+[Prerequisite: CPR Certification (BLS), MT100, AP100 and AP101]

-EMT101 Airway
+EMT101 AIRWAY